DEGENERATED DISCS AND KNEE PAIN REDUCE QUALITY OF LIFE;

 (2) The old “Dem Bones” song holds true!
 Everything is connected!

-degenerated knee.
+A degenerated knee may be related to a degenerated disc.
 Pensacola Spinal Rehab Center understands

 the connection and is here to help.